Thunderte/login-screen-react-native/README.md

 # login-screen-react-native
-Screen login with react native
+Screen login with react native and login request with fetch and json

 Edit logo in assets/logo.png